- Download our Moving to Mexico Guide (PDF)

 - CON: Patience is fundamental

-Time is but a social construct, and the concept of time is likely to differ from that in expat’s home country.
-Few things stick to a set time and the pace of life in Mexico is slow, which can be frustrating for both foreigners and local Mexicans.
+Time is but a social construct, and the concept of time is likely to differ from that in an expat’s home country.
+Few things stick to a set time and the pace of life in Mexico is slow, which can be frustrating for both foreigners and locals.
 It’s important to stay calm and not lose one’s patience.

-Mexico’s borders are open visa-free to foreigners from Canada, the USA, many South American countries, the UK and Schengen Area countries, as well as Japan, for stays up to 180 days.
-For longer stays and other foreign nationals, visa and work permit applications are simple to process.
+Mexico’s borders are open visa-free to foreigners from Canada, the US, many South American countries, the UK and Schengen Area countries, as well as Japan, for stays up to 180 days.
+For longer stays and other foreign nationals, though, visa and work permit applications are necessary.

 - CON: Bureaucracy and paperwork can get overwhelming

 Much to the dismay of expats and Mexican citizens, administrative processes may take time and paperwork can be confusing.
-New arrivals often need to check that their qualifications are recognised and certified in Mexico depending on their field of work, while things like opening a bank account often requires paperwork done in Spanish.
-Fortunately, loopholes to dodge paperwork can sometimes be found, but keeping records of transactions is still important.
+New arrivals often need to check that their qualifications are recognised and certified in Mexico depending on their field of work, while things like opening a bank account often require documents translated to Spanish.

 Transport and driving in Mexico